The Doorway, A Stream of Consciousness

 I’m a little bored.
 What’s this ear joke?
 Peggy can’t stay at this job much longer.
 It’s not comic relief.
 It’s painful.
 “Go home.
 There’s no second show.”
 Blame the army.

 (While grabbing a snack, I think about imminent death — the show’s and its characters’.
 It becomes clear to me that Sterling’s going down.
 We’ve known it since his heart attack.
 I also realize that Don Draper might die too, but that Dick Whitman will not.)

 Bob Benson from Accounting was on that short-lived show Lone Star and the USA series Political Animals.
 “I smell creativity.”

 “No, Stan, you look great.”
-Stan is so totally brewing beer and pickling ochre on his window ledge.
+Stan is so totally brewing beer and pickling okra on his window ledge.

 I’m ready to take a nap, Pete.
 Ain’t no shame in that.